ARVE Error: src mismatch

 “Instead of operating with a short-term mindset, trying to beat our competitors to the future, we should first envision the best possible world for everyone and move humanistically in that direction,” says Wallach.
 “Being at the forefront of innovation means aligning practices with what’s good for the world at large.
 Together, we can become the ancestors the future needs.”

 Ari Wallach is a former adjunct associate professor at Columbia University’s School of International and Public Affairs where he lectured on innovation, AI, and the future of governance and public policy.
 He is the creator and founding director of INFORUM at the Commonwealth Club, one of the nation’s largest non-partisan public affairs forums for young people, as well as founder of re:think media.
 Most recently, he served as Fast Company’s expert on emerging trends in business and culture.

 Wallach sits on a number of advisory and non-profit boards across North America, including CNBC Disruptor 50, 70 Faces Media, blankonblank.org, the Racial Equity 2030 Challenge and the CITRIS Data and Democracy Initiative at U.C.
 Berkeley.
 He is a former commissioner for the city of Berkeley in California and a Coro Fellow in New York City.
 He holds a Bachelor of Arts in Peace and Conflict Studies from U.C.
 Berkeley.

-Ari Wallach is available for virtual and in-person customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.
+Ari Wallach is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

 Cultivating Purpose-Driven, Empathetic Organizations and Leaders